jeffbass/yin-yang-ranch/README.rst

   classification and creating text descriptions and summaries.
-- **commhub**: Python programs that provide a natural language interface for asking various questions about the images (is the water running? was a coyote sighted today?) using data compiled by the librarian
+- **commhub**: Python programs that provide a natural language interface for asking various questions about the images (is the water running? was a coyote sighted today?) using data compiled by the librarian.
 - **commagents**: Python programs that connect various communication channels to the commhub, including an SMS/texting agent (example shown above), an email agent, a webchat agent and an agent to keep the Yin Yang Ranch dashboard